mineo/mplayer-autocmd/README.rst

 There are only three supported options (or keys):

+call_after_playing
+    An application to call after the file has been played.
+If the application needs any arguments, separate them with commas from each other and the applications name.

 options
     A string containg the arguments to pass to mplayer for this profile.